ST4RCHASER/prisma-extension-kysely2/README.md

 ## Transactions

-Prisma's interactive transactions are fully supported by `prisma-extension-kysely`!
+Prisma's interactive transactions are fully supported by `prisma-extension-kysely2`!
 Just remeber to use `tx.$kysely` instead of `prisma.$kysely`, and you're good to go:

 ```typescript
 await prisma.$transaction(async (tx) => {